extracheesypizza/kursach2022/README.md

 # kursach2022
 ## How to build [for Windows]
+1. ```git clone``` the repository
+2. Run  ```git submodule init``` and ```git submodule update``` to download the SFML Library (it will take some time and may seem stuck, but be patient)
-1. Build the SFML library accroding to this tutorial: https://www.sfml-dev.org/tutorials/2.5/compile-with-cmake.php
+3. Build the SFML library accroding to this tutorial: https://www.sfml-dev.org/tutorials/2.5/compile-with-cmake.php
-2. Run "build.bat"
+4. Run "build.bat"
-3. Run /res/AVLTree.exe
+5. Run /res/AVLTree.exe

 ## What's new?
 Completely refactored the code: codestyle changes, proper MVC and Observer pattern implementations, SFML added as submodule, etc.